 The collapse of communism in Eastern Europe is often seen as the start of global capitalism.
 Globalisation did not, however, occur only in the field of economics.
 In 1989, the concept of a World Wide Web was coined at the same time as the first pocket sized mobile telephone was launched.
 The third edition of the Havana Biennial in 1989 is often described as a milestone in the development towards a globalisation of contemporary art.
 The late 1980s was also marked by a global tragedy.
 AIDS, spreading like an epidemic across the world, became a much feared disease.

 At the turn of the decades of the 80s and 90s, conflicts about freedom of speech, religious and ethical values flared up in many places.
 The Iranian leader Khomeini issued a death sentence against Salman Rushdie whilst images by Robert Mapplethorpe caused outrage and protests in the USA.
 In Sweden, charges were brought against Horst Schröder, publisher of the adult comics magazine ‘POX’, for illegal depictions of violence.

-Against this backdrop of social development and political drama, the 1989 exhibition dives into the scene of visual culture at the turn of the 80s and 90s.
-Global outlooks and Swedish perspectives alternate.
-High politics meet mundane everyday life – illustrated in the form of political resistance posters from Hungary and former Czechoslovakia, pictures of Mexican immigrants on the border to the United States, modernist furniture designs, abortion rights activism, kitsch aesthetics, music videos and restaurant interiors.
-Conceptually, the exhibition revolves around notions such as freedom versus lack of freedom, borders versus borderless.
+Against this backdrop of social development and political drama, the 1989 exhibition dived into the scene of visual culture at the turn of the 80s and 90s.
+Global outlooks and Swedish perspectives alternated.
+High politics met mundane everyday life – illustrated in the form of political resistance posters from Hungary and former Czechoslovakia, pictures of Mexican immigrants on the border to the United States, modernist furniture designs, abortion rights activism, kitsch aesthetics, music videos and restaurant interiors.
+Conceptually, the exhibition revolved around notions such as freedom versus lack of freedom, borders versus borderless.